TIMOTHY

 portion of the diversity in the U.S. refugee population.
 In this presentation

-we plan to discuss how some of the lessons learned on the ASR can be used to
+we plan to discuss how the lessons learned on the ASR can be used to improve

-improve the methodology used on other nationally representative telephone
+the methods used on other nationally representative telephone surveys or

 “How nonresponse on cross-cultural